 You find yourself having strong feelings in response to someone’s seemingly innocent comments and immediately feel ashamed of it.
 You learned creative ways to numb the emotional pain by using drugs or alcohol, overworking, avoiding relationships, people pleasing, the list goes on.
 These old ways of coping are catching up with you, making your life feel overwhelming and unmanageable.
 The sense of being “not enough” keeps weighing you down, interfering with your life goals and relationships.

 Because of all the times you were let down, rejected, or abandoned by the people close to you growing up, you have difficulty trusting others.
 As an adult, you keep getting in relationships that hurt you and leave you feeling “broken” or “not deserving of love.”
-It feels urgent that you change something about yourself so you can finally experience happiness other people seem to enjoy.
-You are so alert to all the things that could go wrong, that it’s hard to let go of the worries and worst case scenarios.
+It feels urgent that you change something about yourself so you can finally experience the happiness other people seem to enjoy.
+You are so alert to all the things that could go wrong, that it’s hard to let go of the worries and worst-case scenarios.
 You are paralyzed with indecision and find it difficult to enjoy your life because you keep waiting for the other shoe to drop.
-Sometimes it becomes hard to believe that something good might happen to you or someone will actually love you for who you are.
+Sometimes it becomes hard to believe something good might happen to you or someone will actually love you for who you are.

-Therapy focused on understanding and processing of your childhood trauma will free you from the intrusive reminders about your past.
+Therapy focused on understanding and processing your childhood trauma will free you from the intrusive reminders about your past.
 You will learn to talk to yourself in a loving, validating, and accepting way, like you always wanted your parents to talk to you.
 As your relationship with yourself improves and you master healthy boundary setting, relationships with others will also become more satisfying.

-.You will develop deeper awareness of your emotions, blind spots, and behavioral patterns.
-You already have all the answers you are looking for, awareness practice will help you to bring them to the surface.
+You will develop deeper awareness of your emotions, blind spots, and behavioral patterns.
+You already have all the answers you are looking for: awareness practice will help you bring them to the surface.

-.We will move at your pace, allowing space for being challenged and for being held.
+We will move at your pace, allowing space for being challenged and for being held.
 You will be empowered to take charge of your healing, first in my therapy office, then outside of it.

 Frequently Asked Questions